elegantbin/Git_learn_repo/readme.txt

-test  if Windows  txt will error in git
+test1  if Windows  txt will error in git

 test2 -if error

+test3 -no error ,it's true!